Quasiflats in hierarchically hyperbolic spaces: Background

 If $\mathcal M$ is also a Hausdorff topological space, and $\mu$ is continuous, then $(\mathcal M,\mu)$ is a \emph{topological median algebra}.
 We consider the following special case.
 Let $(M,\dist)$ be a metric space.
 For any $a,b\in M$, let $[a,b]$ be the set of $c\in M$ for which $\dist(a,b)=\dist(a,c)+\dist(c,b)$.
 If $M$ has the property that for all $a,b,c\in M$, the intersection $[a,b]\cap[b,c]\cap[c,a]$ consists of a single point $\mu(a,b,c)$, then the map $(a,b,c)\mapsto\mu(a,b,c)$ makes $(M,\dist)$ a topological median algebra.
 In this situation, we say $M$ is a \emph{median (metric) space}.
 The metric notion of an interval agrees with the median notion discussed above.

-It is shown in Theorem~2.3 of~\cite{Bowditch:coarse_median} that any asymptotic cone of a coarse median space of rank $\nu$ is a median space of rank $\nu$, where the median of points represented by sequences $(x_n),(y_n),(z_n)$ is represented by a sequence whose $n^{th}$ term is the coarse median of $x_n,y_n,z_n$.
+Bowditch showed, in \cite[Theorem~2.3]{Bowditch:coarse_median}, that any asymptotic cone of a coarse median space of rank $\nu$ is a topological median algebra of rank $\nu$, where the median of points represented by sequences $(x_n),(y_n),(z_n)$ is represented by a sequence whose $n^{th}$ term is the coarse median of $x_n,y_n,z_n$.
+Moreover, Bowditch showed in \cite[Proposition 2.4]{Bowditch:rigid} (see also Theorem 6.9 of the same paper) that any asymptotic cone of a coarse median space is bilipschitz homeomorphic to a metric median space, where the median is as just described.
+When we work with asymptotic cones of HHSs (recall that each HHS is coarse median of finite rank), we will only be interested in the bilipschitz homeomorphism class, and will therefore assume that the asymptotic cone, with the given median, is a median metric space.

+We collect the above in the following proposition, which plays an important role throughout Section~\ref{sec:quasiflats_and_cones}: